 Rooting back to Ayurveda or the traditional medicine of India, one of the most popular herbs would be Triphala.
-It literally means “three fruits” as it is composed of three different fruits, which are belleric myrobalan, myrobalan, and amla.
+It literally means “three fruits” as it is composed of three different fruits, which are Amalaki, Bibhitaki, and Haritaki.
 The combination of these three fruits allows Triphala to be one of the medicines with so many benefits, which make up a long list of all known Triphala uses.

 Each fruit already has its own benefits even if not yet mixed with the others.
 Some of these uses still transcend into being Triphala uses thus making it one of the most beneficial medicines in Ayurveda.

-- The belleric myrobalan or vibhitaki is anti-viral and anti-bacterial.
+- The Belleric Myrobalan or Bibhitaki is anti-viral and anti-bacterial.
 It also improves eyesight as well as voice quality.
 This fruit also acts as a cleanser in order to remove toxins and excessive fats from our body.
 It also serves as a blood purifier and doubles as a hair strengthening product.

 - One of the more common uses of Triphala is that it enhances the performance of organs such as the heart.
 It improves blood circulation throughout the body and helps maintain the heart’s proper condition.
 Another organ would be the lungs.
 It inhibits the mucus in the respiratory tract for better respiration.